 Flow chart and matrix of options

 UPDATE 12/4/2107: Due to some changes in Google’s mail options for very large mail senders, we have unlinked the flow chart and matrix of options while we review these changes and the impact to our email infrastructure.
-Please continue to send questions regarding your setup to email@example.com.
+Please continue to bring questions regarding your setup to the help desk.

 We have prepared a flow chart and a comparable matrix of options to help explain the recommended changes.
 These options organize mailings by numbers of messages sent in a 24-hour period.
 Some of these are limits set by Google, but for the most part they are intended as rough guidelines for the customer.
 Both quantity and message rate are important.
 For example, a server that’s very busy for a smaller portion of the day should be considered for a larger overall number of messages per day, due to the message rate.

 Finally, as with any solution, there may be a campus unit or two using processes or older machines that we will not be able to support.
 The GST is committed to working with the customer to see if we can find a suitable option.
 But ultimately it will be up to that customer to determine the next steps.

 - Presentation to CITD – June 2017 (NCSU Restricted)